Freegle/iznik-nuxt3/README.md

 # Development

-Currently only tested on node v18.12.0 and npm v8.19.2.
-Definitely requires node v17 or later because it relies on fetch().
+Currently only tested on node v17.9.1 and npm v9.4.0.
+Requires node v17 or later because it relies on fetch() which hasn't yet been fully backported to v16.
+Node v18 is not yet available on Cloudflare (shockingly).

 Then install all the dependencies:
 ```